automl/SMAC3/source/index.rst

       In: Proceedings of the conference on Learning and Intelligent OptimizatioN (LION 5)

-SMAC v3 is mainly written in Python 3.4.
-We expect that it should be also compatible with Python 2.7.
+SMAC v3 is mainly written in Python 3.5.
 Its `Random Forest <https://bitbucket.org/aadfreiburg/random_forest_run>`_ is written in C++.

 Contents: